sdelahaies/htr-archives/htrflow/README.md

 ## htrflow

-Once the models are trained, using htrflow is pretty straightforward and well exmplained in the documentation available at [https://ai-riksarkivet.github.io/htrflow/latest/](https://ai-riksarkivet.github.io/htrflow/latest/)
+Once the models are trained, using htrflow is pretty straightforward and well explained in the documentation available at [https://ai-riksarkivet.github.io/htrflow/latest/](https://ai-riksarkivet.github.io/htrflow/latest/)

 ## Set up environment